dgigafox/consensus-ex/README.md

 $ iex --name meadow@consensus.ex -S mix
 ```

-No need to run any command to join the cluster as they will automatically join
+No need to run any command to join the cluster.
-as long as they have the same hostnames.

 Now we can ask each of them who is their leaders.
 By typing the following
 command on each node: